 What is the best shampoo for pregnancy?

-A plant-based, paraben-free, and sulfate-free product is the best shampoo for pregnancy.
-You can try the following shampoos and conditioners, depending on your hair’s type and needs:
+A plant-based, paraben-free, and sulfate-free product is the best pregnancy-safe shampoo.
+You can try the following pregnancy-safe shampoos and conditioners, depending on your hair’s type and needs:

 This sulfate-free shampoo is infused with raw apple cider vinegar that gently detoxifies your hair.
 Apple cider vinegar is known for its hair cleansing and moisturizing properties.
-You can use this shampoo to restore shine and vitality to your hair.
-The product is vegan and powered by natural ingredients such as nettle leaf extract, saw palmetto extract, argan oil, and almond oil.
+You can use this pregnancy-safe shampoo to restore shine and vitality to your hair.
+The product is vegan, cruelty-free and powered by natural ingredients such as nettle leaf extract, saw palmetto extract, argan oil, and almond oil.

 Coconut milk is an excellent remedy for dry and damaged hair.
 It helps detangle knots and smooth out hair strands.
-The WOW Coconut Milk shampoo reduces frizz and hair thinning.
+The WOW Coconut Milk pregnancy-safe shampoo reduces frizz, hair thinning and hair loss due to breakage.
 It also helps revitalize dull and dry hair.

-Infused with antioxidant-rich red onion seed oil extract and black seed oil, this shampoo and conditioner pack can help reduce hair fall due to breakage.
+Infused with antioxidant-rich red onion seed oil extract and black seed oil, this pregnancy-safe shampoo and conditioner set can help reduce hair fall due to breakage.
 The product revitalizes damaged hair and offers the goodness of Ayurveda in a hassle-free and easy-to-use manner.